 Audience confusion is identifiable by asking each type of user of the dashboard what they use it for and what they wish it told them that it does not.
 If operational users wish it had more granular, real-time signal and executive users wish it had more strategic trend information, the dashboard is serving neither audience well and would be better replaced by two purpose-designed dashboards than by one compromise.

-Fixing these failure modes without governance is treating symptoms.
+Each return is individually reasonable and locally low-cost, which is exactly why the aggregate drift is so reliable.
+Fixing the failure modes without governance is treating symptoms.
 The metric proliferation will return, the vanity metrics will come back, the leading metrics will age out and not be replaced, and the audience confusion will recur as organizational roles change and the dashboard's original design intent is forgotten.
-Governance is what makes the investment in a well-designed dashboard durable over time rather than effective only at the moment of creation.
+Governance is what makes the investment in a well-designed dashboard durable over time rather than effective only at the moment of creation — not because it prevents the pressures, but because it assigns a named owner and a defined trigger to the act of resisting them.

 A measurement system is a governance artifact.
 Its design reflects choices about what the organization values, what decisions it wants to support, and who has authority to interpret and act on what it reveals.
 When those choices are made implicitly, the measurement system will drift toward the path of least resistance — more metrics, easier metrics, metrics that serve individual agendas more than organizational decision-making.
 When those choices are made explicitly and governed deliberately, the measurement system becomes a genuine tool for the organization to understand itself and act on what it learns.